 Supplementary assessment is a new item of assessment designed to provide you with additional opportunity to demonstrate achievement of the primary learning outcomes of the course.
-Supplementary assessment will be offered if it is permitted by the Course Profile, you have submitted all the assessment requirements of the course, and you have received a grade of 3 or have achieved an overall percentage equivalent to the grade of 3 or higher, but you have not achieved a pass or the required minimum mark in one or more mandatory pass components of the course [refer section 3.2].
+Supplementary assessment may be awarded if you have submitted all the assessment requirements of the course, and you have received a grade of 3 or have achieved an overall percentage equivalent to the grade of 3 or higher, but you have not achieved a pass or the required minimum mark in one or more mandatory pass components of the course [refer section 3.2].